Switching languages: Funky PY

 """

-• No need to use semicolon in the end of lines
+- No need to use semicolon in the end of lines

-• Global variables.
+, instead it strongly relies on indentation (tabs) usage.
+Every logical block should be indented! - Global variables.
 Similar to Javascript, there are global variables in Python.
 Basically, every variable defined outside of function scope is considered as global.
 But there is a trick, if you use a value type variable with the same name of existing global variable, interpreter considers it as local scope variable and define it separately from global one.
 If you do want to use global value type variable inside some function, you need to declare it again.
 For reference type variables - no need to add this step

 myGlobalVar = 'test'